PAEEK Kyrenia: Basketball

 The PAEEK reached the Cyprus Basketball Cup final on 5 occasions, losing them all.
-1995 was APOEL's year, when they took the basketball double.
-As losers of the Cup final, PAEEK automatically qualified to represent Cyprus in Europe in the Saporta Cup.
+In 1995 was APOEL's year, when they took the basketball double.
+As finalist of the Cup final, PAEEK automatically qualified to represent Cyprus in Europe in the Saporta Cup.
 They were knocked out by PAOK BC Salonika, which in turn went on to reach the final of the competition.
-The game with PAOK BC was very special for both teams, as they were all refugees and victims of the wars between Greece and Turkey.
+The game with PAOK BC was very special for both teams, as they were all refugees and victims of the wars between Greece and Turkey, in 9th of September 1995 it was the fraternization ceremony.

+PAEEK Kyrenia was reactivated in 2020 under adverse conditions.
+In the 2022/2023 season, he succeeded and won the championship and the B1 category cup.
+In the 2023/2024 season he competed in the Basket League (First Division) successfully, managing to stay in the division, but due to financial difficulties he chose to compete in the B1 division the following year.
+The head of the Basketball Division of PAEEK Kyrenia is the General Secretary of PAEEK Kyrenia, Mr. Christos Meleounis.

+Runners

+On November 11, 2023, PAEEK Kyrenia following the initiative of the General Secretary of Mr. Christos Meleounis created a Division of Runners, who ran for the first time in the 40th Marathon of Athens and continue to this day with their motto "Our destination is Kyrenia".